davidseibert/workflowista/README.md

 Download the zip from [GitHub](https://github.com/davidseibert/workflowista), use the 'Run Python Script' extension for Pythonista, and select 'Import File'.

+### Workflow

-### After you download it to Pythonista, select the 'Client.wflow' file in the Library and share to Workflow to import it.
+After you download it to Pythonista, select the 'Client.wflow' file in the Library and share to Workflow to import it.